head

 Class schedule:

-- Saturday morning, breakfast is served at 8am.
-We begin at 9:30 with a Qui-Jong movement class led by Todd Binzen, moving into the art-making at 10:30.
-We break for an hour to enjoy lunch at 12:30 pm, returning to our art-making at 1:30.
-We finish for the day at 5, leaving time for relaxing, hiking, or using the sauna before gathering again for dinner at 6pm.
+- Saturday late morning and afternoon we begin our printing project at 10:30, break to enjoy lunch at 12:30 pm, and return to our art-making at 1:30.
+We finish the day at 5, leaving time for relaxing, hiking, or using the sauna before gathering again for dinner at 6pm.

 - Saturday evening, we gather for song and celebration, led by Maureen Burford.
 (Consider bringing acoustic instruments, songs or poems to share, and an open curious heart.)